 - tizanidine (Zanaflex), which blocks the impulse that causes muscles to tighten

-Tricking the brain: Using a pressure stocking, wearing tight clothing, or tying a scarf around the affected area can trick the brain into experiencing the sensation of an MS hug as pressure rather than pain.
-Some people may find this helpful, but it will not work for everyone.
+- Wearing tight clothing: Using a pressure stocking, wearing tight clothing, or tying a scarf around an affected area may trick a person’s brain into being more accepting of feelings of pressure.
+Some people may find this helpful, but it may not work for everyone.

-Applying heat: Pressing a warm compress or a hot water bottle with a cover on against the affected area can change the feeling of pain to one of warmth.
+- Applying heat: Pressing a warm compress or a hot water bottle against the affected area may change the feeling of pain to one of warmth.

-Avoiding the triggers: MS symptoms often worsen when a person is stressed, tired, unwell, or experiencing changes of temperature.
-Being aware of these triggers may help a person prevent an MS hug.
+- Avoiding triggers: MS symptoms often worsen when a person is stressed, tired, unwell, or experiencing temperature changes.
+Being aware of these triggers and avoiding them may help a person prevent an MS hug.

-Relaxation: Trying to relax or meditate may help the MS hug sensation pass more quickly.
+- Relaxation: Relaxing or meditating may help the MS hug sensation pass quicker.

-A doctor will help a person with MS create a treatment plan involving a combination of medication, other therapies, and self-care that works for their individual needs.
-Regular exercise, a healthful diet, and plenty of rest may help ease symptoms and prevent a relapse.
+A doctor will help a person with MS create a treatment plan involving a combination of medication, other therapies, and a self-care routine that works for their individual needs.
+Regular exercise, a nutritious diet, and plenty of rest may help ease symptoms and prevent a relapse.

 Not everyone with MS will experience MS hugs, but some people will experience them as an unavoidable part of the condition.

-How long an MS hug lasts and how much pain and discomfort it involves will affect how a person chooses to manage this symptom.
+How long an MS hug lasts and how much pain and discomfort it involves will affect how a person manages this symptom.